exp1azy/manticore_provider/README.md

 ### Autocomplete request

 Retrieves autocomplete suggestions based on the provided autocomplete query.
-Use the `Autocomplete` or `AutocompleteAsync` methods:
+Use the `AutocompleteAsync` methods:
 ```csharp
 var request = new AutocompleteRequest
 {